tcondit/PNNL/slide-outline.md

 * Terraform (HashiCorp)
  * TODO image (Terraform logo)
- * Allows you to create a stack (like the example given above)
+ * Allows you to create a stack
  * Creates infrastructure using their DSL (HCL)
  * Multiple providers: AWS, Azure, Vagrant, OpenStack, others
+  * Different resources for each provider
   * [providers](https://www.terraform.io/docs/providers/index.html)
   * I've heard you can even combine resources from multiple providers (haven't tried it)
  * Preview changes before applying
  * Dynamic data collection
   * TODO screenshot of plan
  * Reproducible infrastructure with states files
+ * Option to run a provisioner during creation

 * The big deal about Terraform